CMeeg/next-azure/README.md

   * Components used to render the [Application Insights JavaScript SDK](https://docs.microsoft.com/en-us/azure/azure-monitor/app/javascript) for client-side monitoring
 * `lib/env.js`
   * Constants and functions that can be used for getting absolute URLs and CDN URLs for the current environment
+* `nginx/`
+  * Config for the nginx reverse proxy used in production builds - this can be modified to suit your needs such as adding redirect or rewrite rules for your app
 * `pages/_app.js`
   * A [custom `App`](https://nextjs.org/docs/advanced-features/custom-app) component that includes the Application Insights context provider that is used by the `useApplicationInsights` hook that can be [used](#use-the-useapplicationinsights-hook) in your app's components
+* `Dockerfile`
+  * This is the Dockerfile for the production Next app build
 * `.env.template`
   * This shows all of the environment variables that can be used with this application - though none of these are required in development and are set by the Pipeline for use in Azure
 * `next.config.js`
   * The configuration values provided by environment variables are required to be set when deployed in Azure (and are provided by the build pipeline)
 * `server.js`
-  * Requests to the App Service are routed through to this [custom server](https://nextjs.org/docs/advanced-features/custom-server) implementation - it ultimately passes requests through to the default server provided by Next.js, but it ensures requests are passed on the correct port and also includes calls to the [Application Insights Node SDK](https://docs.microsoft.com/en-us/azure/azure-monitor/app/nodejs) for server-side monitoring
+  * Requests to the App Service are routed through to this [custom server](https://nextjs.org/docs/advanced-features/custom-server) implementation - it ultimately passes requests through to Next.js, but it ensures requests are passed on the correct port and also includes calls to the [Application Insights Node SDK](https://docs.microsoft.com/en-us/azure/azure-monitor/app/nodejs) for server-side monitoring

 > If you have an existing Next.js app that you are looking to deploy to Azure you could use the above as a rough guide for where to look for code that you can copy from this example repo to your own project.